ErinTomorri/temp-wordle/README.md

 Wordle

-This is for a school project where I created wordle.
-The spacing/tabbing may be weird because I copied and pasted it from a google doc
+This is for a school project where I created wordle using Java's console.